scianid/prismai/docs/SECURITY_AUDIT_TODO.md

 The analysis above is preserved so the next person doesn't rediscover the same tradeoffs.

-- **What**: `DELETE /conversations/:id` and `POST /conversations/reset`
+- **What**: ~~`DELETE /conversations/:id` and `POST /conversations/reset`~~
-  have no durable record of who did what.
+  *(Update 2026-04-23: both endpoints removed with the rest of `/conversations`.
+  The motivating audit concern is gone; this item is retained only as historical context for any future visitor-initiated destructive actions that might land.)*
   Chat token usage is tracked but not security-relevant actions.
 - **Why**: SOC2 CC7.3 wants an audit trail for security events.
 An incident responder needs to answer "was this conversation deleted by the owner or by an attacker?"